crisward/riot-tag/README.md

 ```
 This will then have correct syntax highlighting.

+### What's New

+I've merged the highlighting for Jade + HTML so there is
+no need to choose which one you want to use, just type and it should work.

 ### Jade Support

 If you like white space sensitive languages, Jade can be